 Labour market policies: There is a clear need for policies to narrow the large gender gap in labour force participation, by stimulating the participation of women in economic activities.
 The employability of women could be enhanced by making changes in the curricula of schools and providing training and childcare facilities.
 Policies are also needed to stimulate the demand for labour in non-agricultural sectors, particularly in rural areas, in order to address the large urban-rural income inequalities and more limited opportunities in rural areas than in the cities to be engaged in more productive, higher-quality and higher-remunerated employment.
 One way to do this could be to step up public investment in (especially poorer) rural areas.
 At the same time, there is need for generating higher-quality jobs for low- and medium-skilled workers.
 That will require stimulation of the demand for labour in manufacturing (or industry in general) through a diversification of the economy.
+Specific attention needs to be paid to the tax burden in manufacturing and to disadvantages that women in manufacturing face in terms of access to capital.
 Efforts to boost exports could help to realise the desired structural change in the economy and the labour market.
 However, such efforts should avoid any adverse distributional effects of international trade.

-A process of formalisation of employment can contribute to reducing both labour income inequality and overall income inequality.
+A process of formalisation of businesses and employment can contribute to reducing both labour income inequality and overall income inequality.
 However, it is also necessary to try to increase the non-formal workers' income, which is in line with current government policies.
 Providing training to improve skills of informal/vulnerable workers can also help to increase their earnings and reduce the gap with the earning of people in formal employment.
 Training may also help people to find alternative and better-remunerated formal employment.